Table of Contents

 Step 3: Install React Native

-Now, you can install React Native in your app project.
-This is a framework for building native apps using React:
+You can now install React Native in your app project.
+This framework allows you to build native apps using React.

 npm install react-native